breadchris/breadchris.github.io/_posts/2018-06-10-android-pwnable-ctf-challenges.md

 At this point, I just had an unreliable submission server with a pretty slow emulator.
 Given that there were hundreds of people play in this CTF, I could not have this go live so I just ended up having people send me their APKs and I ran them by hand.
 A very unfortunate solution, but at least I had my own personal submission server!

-## 😤How do I prevent people from yelling at me every second about their "exploit working locally, but not remotely"
+## 😤 How do I prevent people from yelling at me every second about their "exploit working locally, but not remotely"

 The easiest way to prevent this is give them the exact setup that you are using on your server, down to the ways that you are invoking their APK.
 It is imporant to be explicit and verbose about this.
 I ran into problems when I made a challenge that required people to call the JVM garbage collector and did not realize how unpredictable triggering the GC was.
 It ended up being a huge nusance :(

-## 💻Why did you make your own thing for this?
+## 💻 Why did you make your own thing for this?

 In hind sight, I should have just gone with [android-farm](https://medium.com/@Malinskiy/android-ci-with-kubernetes-684713a83eec), but on first glance it seemed unnesesarily complicated for my use case (I just had to run emulators right?).
 It seems the authors of this tool ran into the same exact problems I did with adb:

 {% highlight raw lineanchors %}

-We’ve also added the following to the adb-butler:
+* reconnecting to devices on the go (i.e. in the middle of the run)

-* clean up of soon-to-be-unavailable emulators
+* rerunning the test on a different device if a failure happens and the device is out
-* ability to automatically add notes to stf devices
+* visualizing the associations between the tests and the devices to identify potentially faulty devices
-* automatic installation of Linkedin’s test-butler for emulators
+* balancing the execution time of tests

 {% endhighlight %}

 Setting this up seems like quite the job, maybe a topic for a future blog post...

 I still see a niche for the submission server I had written for this CTF, and I will still work on developing it further.
 This would have been more successful had I had been smart and wrote challenges that did not depend on graphics being rendered.

-## 📱Can we emulate other devices for even cooler CTF problems?
+## 📱 Can we emulate other devices for even cooler CTF problems?

 It seems like there is quite a bit of work to make this work at scale, but ideally we should be able to emulate pretty much anything with qemu, even [macos](https://github.com/kholia/OSX-KVM).
 There is for sure some interesting avenues to pursue here and probably something I will explore for future CTFs.

 An example of cool stuff people are doing with hardware is the [Riscure Embedded Hardware Challenge](https://www.youtube.com/watch?v=u_U6F2Kkbb0) which gave contestants an arduino with CAN bus firmware.
 I hope to see more of this stuff in the future since hardware security (IoT, cars,  routers, etc.) has become the talk of the town.

-## 🏎️Where the code be?
+## 🏎️ Where the code be?

 You can check out the shitty APK submission server I put together [here]().
 If you feel inclined to work on making this better, I will for sure work with you on your PRs.